 RW: What does it cost?
 Is it available now?

-RW: More generally, what do you see as the most important trends or changes happening these days in how broadcasters do remote live audio operations?
+RW: More generally, what do you see as the most important trends or changes happening these days in how broadcasters design and build their remote control and monitoring infrastructure?

 The Future Best of Show Awards program honors and helps promote outstanding new products exhibited at industry conventions like the spring NAB Show.
 Exhibitors pay a fee to enter; not all entries win.
 Watch for more coverage of participating products soon.
 To learn about all of the nominees and winners, read the 2019 Best of Show Program Guide.

 Relatively few Americans are aware of it, but the United States is home to many commercial/religious international broadcasters that transmit programming worldwide using analog shortwave radio transmitters.
 They are supported by an industry group called the National Association of Shortwave Broadcasters.